bengarrett/RetroTxt/docs/options.md

 ### Apply RetroTxt to any text files hosted on these websites

-If check the web extension runs in the background and applies RetroTxt to all text files served by websites listed in the textbox.
+If check the WebExtension runs in the background and applies RetroTxt to all text files served by websites listed in the textbox.
 You can add additional sites to this list by including their domain name appended by a semicolon, for example.

 - [Defacto2](https://defacto2.net) `defacto2.net;`